For an incoming student, life can be a whirlwind — a flurry of new people, new classes, and new ideas.

 - E-books and audiobooks: Read and listen to bestselling works on your computer or device through OverDrive.

-- Art for your apartment (or dorm): Through the Graphic Arts Loan Collection, or GALC, Berkeley students, faculty, and staff can check out and take home stunning framed artworks, including original lithographs, etchings, and woodblock prints.
-Students, faculty, and staff are able to borrow prints through GALC’s website.
+- Art for your apartment or dorm: Through the Graphic Arts Loan Collection, or GALC, Berkeley students, faculty, and staff can borrow stunning framed artworks, including original lithographs, etchings, and woodblock prints.
+You can reserve artworks through the GALC website.
+Learn more about the art-lending program.
+Questions?
+Email graphicarts-library@berkeley.edu.

-Keep up with the Library on Twitter, Instagram, and Facebook, and check here for the latest service updates.
-Tag and mention us in your social media posts, and reach out if you have any questions — or just to say hello.
+Keep up with the Library on Facebook, Instagram, and X (formerly known as Twitter).
+Tag us in your social media posts, and reach out if you have any questions — or just to say hello.

 Happy learning, and Fiat Lux!